openebs/openebs/contribute/design/1.x/migrate/spc-to-cspc-migration.md

 ## Infrastructure Needed

 - Kubernetes version should be 1.14 or above.
-- OpenEBS version should be 1.3 or above.
+- OpenEBS version should be 1.11 or above.
-- CSPC operator should be installed.
+- CSPC operator 1.11 or above should be installed.
-- CStor CSI operator should be installed.
+- CStor CSI operator 1.11 or above should be installed.